FAQ for STUDENTS

-All current due dates for returning materials have been extended until May 15, 2020.
+All current due dates for returning materials have been extended.
 You may return material when the campus reopens.
 All current fines and fees are waived.

 Library database resources are available 24/7 via the library’s website for assigned research papers and other assignments.
 You can also schedule librarian research assistance and chat with a librarian.
 Check the library website for hours.

 The Cal U Bookstore will be processing orders online and offering free ground shipping on all items with no minimum purchase.